tocco/tocco-docs/framework/architecture/hibernate/session-lifecycle.rst

 If the current session is requested (``getCurrentSession()``), the session bound to the ManagedSessionContext is returned.
 If nothing is bound, the implicit session is returned (and created if necessary) and bound to the ManagedSessionContext.
-For every implicit context a :java:ref:`ThreadCleanupListener<org.apache.hivemind.service.ThreadCleanupListener>` is registered that detaches and closes the implicit session at the end of the request.
+For every implicit context a :abbr:`ThreadCleanupListener (org.apache.hivemind.service.ThreadCleanupListener)` is registered that detaches and closes the implicit session at the end of the request.

 It is also possible to explicitly create a new session (using ``createNewSession()``).
 Explicitly created sessions are always bound to the ManagedSessionContext.
 Explicitly created sessions need to be closed manually!
-A :java:extdoc:`BaseSessionEventListener<org.hibernate.BaseSessionEventListener>` is registered with the session which detaches the closed session and re-attaches the previous session (if there was one).
+A :java-hibernate:`BaseSessionEventListener <org/hibernate/BaseSessionEventListener>` is registered with the session which detaches the closed session and re-attaches the previous session (if there was one).

-A :java:ref:`SessionFactoryManagerListener<ch.tocco.nice2.persist.hibernate.session.SessionFactoryManagerListener>` can be registered with the SessionFactoryManager.
+A :abbr:`SessionFactoryManagerListener (ch.tocco.nice2.persist.hibernate.session.SessionFactoryManagerListener)` can be registered
+with the SessionFactoryManager.
 It's ``sessionClosing()`` method is called for every session that is about to be closed.

 Current context
 ^^^^^^^^^^^^^^^

-The current :java:ref:`Context<ch.tocco.nice2.persist.Context>` is always the context which references the current session.
+The current :abbr:`Context (ch.tocco.nice2.persist.Context)` is always the context which references the current session.
 ``ContextManagerAdapter#getThreadContext()`` returns the current context:

-    - The current session is retrieved from the :java:ref:`SessionFactoryManager<ch.tocco.nice2.persist.hibernate.session.SessionFactoryManager>`
+    - The current session is retrieved from the :abbr:`SessionFactoryManager (ch.tocco.nice2.persist.hibernate.session.SessionFactoryManager)`
       (this might create a new implicit session)
     - Check if there is an explicitly created context belonging to this sessions and return it (explicitly created contexts are cached in a ``Map``)
     - Check if the current session is the implicit session.
 If yes, check if there already is an implicit context instance for this thread and return it.
 If not, create a new implicit context instance and store it in the ThreadLocal.
-A :java:extdoc:`BaseSessionEventListener<org.hibernate.BaseSessionEventListener>` is added to this session, to make sure that the ThreadLocal is cleared when the implicit session is closed.
+A :java-hibernate:`BaseSessionEventListener <org/hibernate/BaseSessionEventListener>` is added to this session, to make sure that the ThreadLocal is cleared when the implicit session is closed.
     - If none of the above applies, it must be an explicitly opened session --> create a context instance for it